webbird83/zenbot/docs/Zentalk.md

 >
 ```
 Before you use the *set* command, it is wise to perform a *get options* command to see which options are used.
 For each option you change, you will see the old and new values like this.
-Be aware that different strategies
+The *undef* values simply means that
-have different options.
-Not all options are visible.
-That is part on purpose and part on availability.
+the option is not used for the running strategy.
 ```
 > set period 10m